karakw8/My-Cybersecurity-Journey/README.md

 I work toward becoming a <span style="color:green"><strong>cybersecurity professional</strong></span>.

-💡 Why Cybersecurity?
+<h2>🛡 Why Cybersecurity?</h2>

-I chose cybersecurity because I enjoy problem-solving, understanding systems, and helping make technology safer for everyone.
+I chose cybersecurity because I've always been curious about how technology works beneath the surface.
+The challenge of uncovering weaknesses, understanding attacks, and defending systems motivates me every day.
+I want to contribute to a safer and more secure digital enviroment for everyone.

 <h2><span style="color:#ffaa00">📌 About Me</span></h2>
 Hi!
 Im currently at the beginning of my cybersecurity journey, focusing on buildig strong fundamentals while learning through hand-on practice.